How to Render Beef Kidney Fat for High-Quality Tallow

 2. Start Cooking

-Place the chopped fat into your pan and add enough water to cover the bottom (about ½ inch deep).
-This helps prevent the fat from scorching.
+Place the chopped fat into your pan and add enough water to cover the bottom (about ½ inch deep) and salt.
+This helps prevent the fat from scorching and will evaporate as it cooks.

 3. Heat Slowly

-Set the pan over medium heat until the water starts to simmer, then reduce the heat to low.
-The goal is a slow and gentle rendering process to avoid burning the fat.
+Set the pan over low to medium heat until the water starts to simmer, then reduce the heat to low.
+The goal is a slow and gentle rendering process between 190 -225 degrees to avoid burning the fat.
+(Maintain 160–190°F throughout rendering, personally I try to stay within 195 - 225 degree range for each render.
+Temperatures below this range can allow microbes to survive and multiply; temperatures much higher can scorch proteins and connective tissue, trapping fat so you don’t render it all.)

-Let the fat cook down for 1-2 hours, stirring occasionally.
+Let the fat cook down for 2-5 hours (if rendering large amounts the time will increase accordingly), stirring occasionally.
 It should turn into a clear, translucent yellow liquid.
-If the fat starts turning brown, your heat is too high.
+Fat should be rendered until translucent.
+If the fat starts turning brown, your heat is too high or the fat has rendered (this will impact the taste of the tallow).

 5. Remove the Cracklings